SMUsamaShah/SMUsamaShah.github.io/_posts/2017-10-11-catch-copy-paste-from-explorer-using-shell-extension.md

 date: 2017-10-11
 ---

+This article was originally posted [here](http://www.mywingsoflove.com/2009/11/12/howto-handle-copy-paste-from-explorer-using-shell-extension-icopyhook-alternative/) by the author, that is [no longer available](https://web.archive.org/web/20120502020845/http://www.mywingsoflove.com/2009/11/12/howto-handle-copy-paste-from-explorer-using-shell-extension-icopyhook-alternative/).

 # How to catch copy paste from explorer using shell extension?
 ICopyHook alternative for files and folder

 How to catch copy paste from explorer using shell extension?
 ICopyHook alternative for files and folder